DeepuKr0315/usa-housing-price-prediction/README.md

 The project directory contains the following files:

-- `app.py`: The main file that runs the Streamlit app.
+- **`app.py`**: This file contains the user interface where users can input their data, trigger predictions, and view the results in real-time.
-- `model.pkl`: The trained machine learning model (Linear Regression).
+- **`model.pkl`**: The trained **machine learning model** (Linear Regression).
+This file contains the saved model that is used to make predictions on the real estate prices based on user inputs.
-- `Scaler.pkl`: The scaler used to normalize input features before prediction.
+- **`Scaler.pkl`**: The **scaler** used to normalize input features before making predictions.
+It ensures that the data is scaled properly for the trained model, which improves its performance and accuracy.
-- `realtor-data.csv`: The dataset used for training the model.
+- **`realtor-data.csv`**: The **dataset** used for training the model.
+This dataset contains various real estate listings, including features like price, number of bedrooms, bathrooms, house size, and more.
+It is used for training the **Linear Regression model** to predict housing prices based on these features.
-- `requirements.txt`: List of dependencies required to run the project.
+- **`untitled.ipynb`**: The **Jupyter notebook** where the model was trained and initial data cleaning was performed.
+This file contains the steps of preprocessing the data, training the model, and saving it for later use in the app.
+You can explore the entire workflow, from data preparation to model creation.

 ## **Installation** ⚙️